carstenmichel/reactparentchildcomms/README.md

-# reactparentchildcomms
-a sample that shows how parents can talk to a child and the other way around
+# A sample REACT Typescript app

+- It allows a parent element to send data to a child
+- It allows a child to update data on the parent